NatWeiss/RapidGame/README.md

 The `rapidgame` command runs on Mac or Linux.
 Windows support is planned.

-Breakout clones have been written for Unity, Corona, Cocos2D JS and Titanium.

-Hello World has been written for Cocos2D JS including project files for iOS, Android and Mac.
-Win32 and Linux project files are planned.
+Cocos2D JS win32 and linux project files are planned.

 Contributing